Australia’s national parks

 So get involved now.
 The fight against these proposals will not be easy.
 But in the history of this country, so much of our greatest natural heritage has only been protected after protracted struggle.
 And if you know of a national park that’s in developers’ sights that’s not on this website, let us know.
 Public knowledge is the key to fighting this scourge.

-Mowarry Point is one of the sites within Beowa NP where lodge construction has been proposed.
-Image credit: David Gallan
+Mowarry Point is one of the sites within Beowa National Park where lodge construction has been proposed.
+Image credit: David Gallan.